front-commerce/developers.front-commerce.com/source/docs/magento2/advanced.md

 bin/magento cache:clean -- front-commerce
 ```

-2. From the admin interface go to System > Cache Management then select Front-commerce make sure that refresh is selected and then click The Submit button. (see below screenshot for more details).
+2. From the admin interface go to System > Cache Management then select Front-Commerce, make sure that refresh is selected and then click the Submit button. (see below screenshot for more details).

 <details>
   <summary>Click to reveal screenshot</summary>